Ohadmrz/pytorials/p2/exercises.md

 1. Print First 10 natural numbers using while loop

-2. Write a program that count the total number of digits in a number received from a user using a while loop.
+2. Write a program that counts the total number of digits in a number received from a user using a while loop.

 3. Reverse a given integer numer

-4. Make a two-player Rock-Paper-Scissors game.
+5. Make a two-player Rock-Paper-Scissors game.
 Ask for player plays (using input), compare them, print out a message of congratulations to the winner, and ask if the players want to start a new game).
 In addition, keep track on amount of wins / draw for each round, and when the user chooses to exit your program, print all the statistics of the game - total rounds played, total wins for each player, total draws.

    ```
    Remember the rules: